 Check the boat’s load capacity on its specifications page.
 This refers to the amount of weight a boat can safely carry.
 Bear in mind that this includes your weight as well as your gear.
 Overloading a boat can cause it to sit lower in the water, be sluggish, and more likely to capsize.

-Short or Long Trips
+Short or Long river fishing Trips

 If you plan on doing multi-day trips or covering large distances, it’s worth sacrificing a little stability for a slimmer hulled boat with a better top speed to cut down on your travel time.

 Make sure that your boat has enough storage space to carry your gear, and for camping equipment, I like to have at least one watertight storage compartment to keep my sleeping bag dry.

 Lastly, make sure you have a comfortable and adjustable seat with proper padding.
 Few things make for a more miserable day on the water than an uncomfortable seat.

 What sets angling kayaks apart are the customizable features that make them easier to fish from.